-Here are a few ideas on what makes good dialogue work:
+Here are seven ideas on what makes good dialogue work:

 When the dialogue is carrying exposition and trying to tell the reader too much, characters end up saying a lot of very unnatural and unwieldy things.
 You’ll see things like:

 “Remember that time we stole the frog from Miss Jenkins and she ended up giving us two hours of detention and that’s how we met?”

 “Yeah, totally!
 And now we’re in 6th Grade and have to dissect frogs for our science project, which is due tomorrow.
 I don’t know how we’re going to get it finished in time.”

 So much of this dialogue would already be already apparent to the characters.
 They’d know how they met without having to talk about it, they’d know they’re in 6th grade without having to talk about it, they’d know the science project is due without talking about it.
 So it’s very clear to the reader that they’re not talking to each other: they’re really talking to the reader.